Skip to main content

 You think of going public, but you remember that the industry protects the comfortable.

-And so the imposters keep growing, confident that decency will keep their victims quiet.
+And so the impostors keep growing, confident that decency will keep their victims quiet.

 The Pretend Founders